How to Refinance from a USDA Loan to a Conventional Loan

 Do you currently have a USDA loan?
 The U.S. Department of Agriculture backs loan programs designed to help low- to moderate-income individuals and families buy homes in eligible rural areas.

-However, a USDA loan might not be the long-term financing option you are looking for, especially if you plan on converting your home into a rental property.
-In this article, we’ll cover a few reasons why refinancing a USDA loan into a conventional loan might be beneficial and what the refinancing process entails.
+However, a USDA loan might not be the long-term financing option you’re looking for — especially if you plan on converting your home into a rental property or need to access your equity.
+In this article, we’ll cover a few reasons why refinancing a USDA loan into a conventional loan might make sense and what the process entails.

 Why Refinance from a USDA Loan to a Conventional Loan?

-While the USDA loan program offers valuable benefits, such as low interest rates and flexible credit requirements, it also comes with certain limitations.
-If your financial goals or housing plans have changed, there are several reasons you may want to refinance into a conventional loan.
+While the USDA loan program offers valuable benefits — like low interest rates and flexible credit requirements — it also comes with certain limitations.
+If your financial goals or housing plans have changed, here are the main reasons you might consider refinancing into a conventional loan.

 Cash Out Home Equity

-USDA loans do not allow cash-out refinancing, which means you can’t tap into your home’s equity through a traditional refinance.
-To access your equity—whether for home improvements, debt consolidation, or other financial goals—you’ll need to refinance into a conventional, FHA, or VA loan.
+USDA loans do not allow cash-out refinancing, which means you can’t tap into your home’s equity through a USDA refinance.
+To access your equity — whether for home improvements, debt consolidation, or other financial goals — you’ll need to refinance into a conventional or FHA loan.

 Owner-Occupancy Changes